 Ayahuasca is a serious plant medicine — it requires your utmost respect.
-There are many dangers associated with ayahuasca.
-It’s not just the shaman you have to be mindful about.
-You need to change your diet and suspend prescription medications.
-And last but certainly not least, you must have the right set and setting for your journey.
+There are dangers associated with ayahuasca.
+You must have the right set and setting for your journey.

-To prepare you for all of this, there is a special diet called dieta that will help clean your body of toxins.
+To prepare you for ayahuasca, a special diet called dieta may be required.
+The dieta can help clean your body of toxins.
 You should seriously consider starting twenty days before, or at the very least, one week before your trip.
 The dieta is considered a good practice in order to prepare oneself physically, mentally and spiritually.
 This in turn will enhance your ability to receive the most benefits from the ayahuasca ceremony.

 The real dangers of ayahuasca come from the participants themselves and not being honest about prescription or illegal drug use and that can become fatal.
 Although rare, ayahuasca deaths related to medical contraindications have occurred.

-You need to suspend MAOI use before going on an ayahuasca journey.
-These drugs can cause serious illness including, severe liver and kidney impairment, severe headaches, hypertension, cardiovascular disease and cerebrovascular disease.
+You need to suspend MAOI medications before going on an ayahuasca journey.
+These drugs can cause serious illness including severe liver and kidney impairment, severe headaches, hypertension, cardiovascular disease and cerebrovascular disease, when combined with ayahuasca.

-5-MeO-DMT and Bufo alvarius is making its way into shamanic circles.
+5-MeO-DMT and Bufo alvarius are making their way into shamanic circles.
 Both bufotenine and 5-MeO-DMT may have deadly contraindications with the harmala alkaloids present in ayahuasca.
-Two known deaths have been recorded in the medical literature — harmaline and 5-MeO-DMT were found during their autopsies.
-10
+Two known deaths have been recorded in the medical literature — harmaline and 5-MeO-DMT were found during their autopsies (Sklerov et al, 2005).

 In conclusion, if you are seriously considering using ayahuasca for self healing, it is recommended that you do a lot of research before making any commitments.
 Ask your facilitator questions about the ingredients they use and get informed about what you are about to put into your body.